Everest Base Camp Trek

 • To meet Unique Adventure’s mountain crew, check out the Guide Profile Page.

-We ensure that all the porters and other staffs going into high altitude conditions are provided with adequate clothing and equipments.
+We ensure that all the porters and other staff going into high altitude conditions are provided with adequate clothing and equipment.
 We are one of the first trekking outfits to supply high-altitude porters with crampons.
-We run the trek according to the guidelines of the International Porters Protection Group (IPPG - www.ippg.net).
+We run the trek according to the guidelines of the International Porters Protection Group (IPPG).

 Our Responsible Travel Policy is a platform in our commitment to preserving the environment, and leaving it as natural as it is.
-We firmly believe in supporting local communities, protecting the helpless and giving back to the villages we visit on the trails.
-All our trip leaders, suppliers and staff are familiar with these values, and are very essential to our delivering sustainable, experience-rich journeys.
+We firmly believe in supporting local communities, protecting the helpless, and giving back to the villages we visit on the trails.
+All our trip leaders, suppliers, and staff are familiar with these values, and essential to our delivering sustainable, experience-rich journeys.

 The Everest Region [also known as the ‘Khumbu’’] is extraordinarily beautiful, but just as fragile.
-Future generations are entitled to enjoying our well balanced ecosystems as much as we do.
+Future generations are entitled to enjoy our well-balanced ecosystems as much as we do.
 As a result, we believe that the tourism sector is obliged to protect and preserve the fragile mountain environment in every possible way.

 Unique Adventure International encourages a ‘no nonsense’ policy on the natural environment and the traditional communities that live within its environs.
-Unique Adventure, a long time seasoned adventure operator therefore, enforces a number of should do/should not do’s when on the trails.
+Unique Adventure, a long-time seasoned adventure operator, therefore, enforces several should not do’s when on the trails.
 Please talk to your trek leader to avoid environmental hazards.

-This land is your land, this land is our land, love it the best way you can!
+This land is your land, our land, love it the best way you can!
 Take away memories never to be forgotten.

-most of our adventures are graded from introductory to challenging with options that range from low altitude hikes to high altitude mountain climbs, an area of operations Unique Adventure International has much experience in.
-Depending on which level of trip you will choose, for a trip like Everest Base Camp, we recommend 30 minutes to an hour of aerobic type exercise, (either cycling or jogging) five times a week for three months prior to your departure.
-Hill walking above road level with a daypack in variable weather conditions is also a great way to build your stamina and fitness.
+Most of our adventures are graded from introductory to challenging with options that range from low altitude hikes to high altitude mountain climbs, an area of operations Unique Adventure International has much experience in.
+Depending on which level of trip you will choose, for a journey like Mount Everest Base Camp, we recommend 30 minutes to an hour of aerobic type exercise, (either cycling or jogging) five times a week for three months before your departure.
+Hillwalking above road level with a daypack in variable weather conditions is also a great way to build your stamina and fitness.
 This must be done rigorously with adequate rest in between exercises.
 The aim is not to tire yourself out but to keep going at a comfortable pace because this is what you will need to come to terms with when trekking on the mountains in high altitudes.

 Our treks to Everest Base Camp are between 14 to 25 days and include an extra contingency day between Lukla and the ascending of Kalapathar at 5545m.

 This extra day gives your body a better chance to acclimatize and prepare you for the big climb.
-Acclimatizing well will maximise your chances of successfully completing your trek and your objectives.
+Acclimatizing well will maximize your chances of completing your trek and your objectives.

 There are no mandatory vaccination requirements.
-Recommended vaccinations are: Polio, Tetanus, Diphtheria, Typhoid, Hepatitis A.
+Recommended vaccinations are Polio, Tetanus, Diphtheria, Typhoid, and Hepatitis A.

-Malaria is not much of a risk anymore throughout Nepal and anti-malarial tablets are not usually advised although may be considered for certain higher risk groups; you may wish to consult your personal physician or travel health clinic for further advice.
-The risk is highest in the low lying southern ‘terai’ districts bordering India.
-A yellow fever certificate is only required if travelling from a country with risk of yellow fever transmission or for travellers having transited for more than 12 hours through a country with risk of transmission.
+Malaria is not much of a risk anymore throughout Nepal and anti-malarial tablets are not usually advised although may be considered for certain higher-risk groups; you may wish to consult your physician or travel health clinic for further advice.
+The risk is highest in the low-lying southern ‘terai’ districts bordering India.
+A yellow fever certificate is only required if traveling from a country with a risk of yellow fever transmission or for travelers having transited for more than 12 hours through a country with a risk of transmission.

 Nonetheless, Dengue fever is a known risk in Nepal.
-It is a tropical viral disease spread by daytime biting mosquitoes.
+It is a tropical viral disease spread by daytime-biting mosquitoes.
 There is currently no vaccine or prophylaxis available for Dengue, and therefore the best form of prevention is to avoid being bitten.
-As of August 2019, there has been a recent outbreak of Dengue fever in southeast Nepal and we therefore recommend you take extra precautions to avoid mosquito bites (such as wearing full length trousers, long sleeves and applying insect repellent during the day as well as at dawn and dusk).
+As of August 2019, there has been a recent outbreak of Dengue fever in southeast Nepal and we therefore recommend you take extra precautions to avoid mosquito bites (such as wearing full-length trousers, and long sleeves and applying insect repellent during the day as well as at dawn and dusk).

 Much of our trips go to high altitudes where there is a risk of being affected by Acute Mountain Sickness.
-Our itineraries are well planned to ensure everyone acclimatises well at these altitudes, but its important to be aware that you can still be affected.
-Please get familiar with the symptoms by reading about AMS prior to your trip.
+Our itineraries are well-planned to ensure everyone acclimates well at these altitudes, but it's important to be aware that you can still be affected.
+Please get familiar with the symptoms by reading about AMS before your trip.
 Our guides will be at hand to help you and tell you what to do in the event you experience any symptoms.
-But don’t let this worry you in anyway; instead prepare yourself physically by staying fit before your trip.
+But don’t let this worry you; instead, prepare yourself physically by staying fit before your trip.

 The above information provided above can change at short notice.
-To be honest; we are not qualified to answer all of your questions about travel health because when you’re on the trip itself, not all trekkers may have the same physical conditions.
+To be honest; we are not qualified to answer all of your questions about travel health because when you’re on the trip, not all trekkers may have the same physical conditions.
 Circumstances may vary from one person to the other.
-We strongly suggest you contact your Medical Professional or a Travel Health Clinic at least 8 weeks prior to departure for the latest information.
-Please note: vaccinations that are routinely recommended to residents of the UK, North America or Australasia are not considered to form part of any travel health advice, and you should ensure that you are up to date with what’s necessary and what’s not for a hassle free trip.
+We strongly suggest you contact your Medical Professional or a Travel Health Clinic at least 8 weeks before departure for the latest information.
+Please note: vaccinations that are routinely recommended to residents of the UK, North America, or Australasia are not considered to form part of any travel health advice, and you should ensure that you are up to date with what’s necessary and what’s not for a hassle-free trip.

 What you need to pack depends on when you plan to travel.
-Generally speaking, we recommend you pack as lightly as possible and make sure that you are able to carry and lift your own luggage, and walk with it for short distances.
-The items you will need to carry are your underwear, toothbrush and other items you always need to pack for travel.
+Generally speaking, we recommend you pack as lightly as possible and make sure that you can carry and lift your luggage and walk with it for short distances.
+The items you will need to carry are your underwear, toothbrush, and other items you always need to pack for travel.
 Below are some items that you specifically need for this trip.
-Unique Adventure International provides you an individual duffel bag to carry your trekking gear.
+Unique Adventure International provides you with an individual duffel bag to carry your trekking gear.
 The weight limit per person is 10kg each.
-Porters carry two bags each as well as their own backpack.
-Porters’ weight limit is 25kg each.
+Porters carry two bags each as well as their backpacks.
+Porters’ weight limit is 25 kg each.

 Please keep the weight and bulk of your trek bag to a minimum by bringing clothes made from lightweight material.
 Don't pack too much clothing; one or two changes will be all you need.
-However, as the weather conditions in the Himalayas are often unpredictable, be prepared for all eventualities, be it rain, unseasonable cold or heat.
+However, as the Everest Base Camp trek weather conditions in the Himalayas are often unpredictable, be prepared for all eventualities, be it rain, unseasonable cold, or heat.
 For the trek all of your gear should be packed into plastic bags to protect it from the weather - dry clothes are essential for your comfort.
-Using wet or damp clothes at heights is never a good idea, even if its hot in temperatures.
+Using wet clothes at heights is never a good idea, even if it's hot in temperatures.

-Your Day pack - Your day pack must have the capacity for the items you will be carrying on a day's walk: rain jacket, spare trousers, warm clothing, water bottles, camera equipment, washing items and other personal effects.
+Your Day pack - Your day pack must have the capacity for the items you will be carrying o$n a day's walk: rain jacket, spare trousers, warm clothing, water bottles, camera equipment, washing items, and other personal effects for Everest Base Camp trek preparation.
 A hip/waist strap provides additional comfort.
-You should consider day packs of at least a 30 to 40 litre capacity.
-You only need to carry your own day pack when trekking each day.
+You should consider day packs of at least a 30 to 40-liter capacity.
+You only need to carry your day pack when trekking each day.

 • Trekking boots (broken in)